 Fall 2023 Class: October 1, 8, 15, 22, 29; November 5, 12, 19, 26; December 3, 10, 17 (Virtual Training).

-Read the course description and schedule of classes, register for the class term of your choice, and select the class option (residential or virtual) that is convenient for you.
+Read the course description and schedule of classes, and register for the class of your choice.

-The registration fee for Ethno-Religious Mediation Training is $1,295 USD and it is payable online.
+The registration fee for Ethno-Religious Mediation Training is $1,295 USD.

 To be conferred a Certified Ethno-Religious Mediator certificate at the end of this program, participants are required to complete two assignments.